Useful Notes: Reds with Rockets

 - Yakovlev Yak series: These were the mainstay Soviet fighter aircraft during the Great Patriotic War.
 Designed by Alexander Sergeyevich Yakovlev, they served from the beginning to the end of the war, starting with the mediocre Yak-1 to the more advanced Yak-3 and Yak-9.
 The Yak-3 in particular was so dangerous that the Luftwaffe issued a directive not to engage them below 16,000 feet.
 After World War II, Yak-9Ps were exported to allies such as North Korea and subsequently used in The Korean War.

 - Lavochkin LaGG/La series: Another mainstay fighter of the Soviet Air Force, also serving from the beginning until the end of the Great Patriotic War.
-Like the Yak-1, the LaGG-3 was also mediocre, and was pretty much a Flying Disaster Area to boot.
+Like the Yak-1, the LaGG-3 was also mediocre, and was pretty much a Flying Disaster Area to boot (it was nicknamed the "Morticians Friend," and pilots joked that its designation stood for "Lakirovannii Garantirovannii Grob" (Varnished, Guaranteed Coffin)).
 This changed when the chief designer decided to refit one with a more powerful radial engine, giving birth to the La-5.
 Unlike the LaGG-3, this plane was capable of going toe-to-toe with German fighters at low altitude.
 This finally culminated in the La-7, which entered service in mid-1944, and managed to outperform the now increasingly obsolete planes the Luftwaffe was still fielding up until the end of the war.
 Postwar, the Lavochkin design bureau brought out the La-9 and La-11, the last piston-engined fighters to enter service with the USSR.
 Most of these would be exported, like the Yak-9P, to China and North Korea during The Korean War.

 - Peltyakov Pe-2: The main Soviet twin-engined bomber of The Great Patriotic War, which, like the Yak and LaGG/La series before, served from the beginning to the end.